quasilyte/KSQLite/README.md

 If operation status is `false`, use `KSQLite::getLastError()` to get the actual error message.

+Note that you only need to care about closing the opened database object.
+There are no other resources you need to finalize.
+The API is designed in a way that you don't get any FFI-allocated object, so the library can manage these resources for you.

 * exec methods run the query while discarding their results
 * fetch methods collect and return results
 * query method is a low-level result set iteration privimite; fetch methods are built on that